Does Closing A Credit Card Hurt Your Credit?

 When To Keep An Account Open

 - The credit card account is the oldest on your credit report.
+Closing your oldest account may lower the average age of all your accounts.

 - You have few or no other open credit accounts in your report.
+A healthy credit mix includes credit cards, among other types of accounts.

 How To Safely Close A Credit Card